p55d2k/thegist/README.md

 #### GET `/api/news`

 Fetches and aggregates commentary articles from all configured RSS feeds.
+Requires the `Authorization: Bearer $NEWSLETTER_JOB_TOKEN` header.
+Persists the results into the Firestore job queue by default (set `persist=false` to skip storage) and accepts an optional `batchSize=<n>` (default 50) to control email batch size.

 **Response:**